marcus2188/SunshineApp/README.md

 * Interactive card view for great learning

 Requirements to run my application is detailed within the Requirements.txt document in the root directory.
 **Drop me an email specified in my profile to request a passcode.
-The passcode required to unlock the zip file. **
+The passcode required to unlock the zip file**